sorentwo/external-writing/rails-communication-over-pubsub.md

 arbitrary services is a path to highly scalable, fault tolerant, and loosely coupled services.

-It must be noted that Redis' implementation has notable caveats.
+It must be noted that Redis' implementation has caveats.
 Unlike some other implementations, such as [ZeroMQ][zmq], Redis has no guarantees on message delivery, no acknowledgements, and no persistence in the event of service or network failure.
 It's triumph is simplicity and ubiquity, but you'll want to look further into the world of Pub/Sub if persistence and reliability are